jakeogh/linux-serial-console-installer/README.md

 ### Troubleshooting:

-1. On the `server` verify getty is listening on the expected serial device:
+1. On the `server` verify agetty is listening on the expected serial device:

 ```
 $ ps -auxw | grep getty